 - Do not leave the scene if any injuries or fatalities are observed

 If you are driving a rental car make sure you keep all paperwork handy and have any relevant numbers that you need to call in case of an accident.

-Sometimes this can take a while but remain patient.
-Luckily we have not had any problems when stopped.
-Occasionally we’ve been asked to show both our driver’s licence and passport, but often our driver’s licence is enough.
+Sometimes this can take a while.
+Remain patient.
+Luckily we’ve not had any problems when we’ve been stopped.
+Occasionally the police ask to see both our driver’s licence and passport, but often our driver’s licence is enough.

-Some of the main highways have a toll but you’ll find that they are marked clearly well before you reach the toll.
+Some of South Africa’s main highways have a toll, but you’ll find that they are clearly marked well before you reach the toll.
 This gives you an opportunity to divert to a non-toll road.
 Most tolls take credit cards but due to load shedding (power cuts), it’s best to have cash available too.

-If you are in a rented vehicle you may have an electronic e-Toll tag which will record your fees.
-You will then pay them on return of the vehicle.
+If you are in a rented vehicle you may have an electronic e-Toll tag that will record your fees.
+You will then pay them on the return of the vehicle.

-We prefer to drive away from the main roads and avoid toll roads and this is easy to do when driving in South Africa.
+We prefer to avoid toll roads and this is easy to do when driving in South Africa.

 For more information on Toll Roads and prices, you can check out this Automobile site.